-FRONT END DEVELOPER EMPHASIS
+FRONT END DEVELOPER PATHWAY

 Front end developers ensure that website visitors can easily interact with the page.
-This program emphasis will allow students to develop the combination of skills needed to code a website, including design, technology, programming and debugging.
+This program pathway will allow students to develop the combination of skills needed to code a website, including design, technology, programming and debugging.